Skip to main content

 The Housing Executive must notify an applicant in writing of the outcome of their homelessness assessment.

-The decision notice must be in writing and must explain:
+The decision notice must be in writing and must explain the:

-• the reasons for the decision if the person fails one of the four homelessness tests
+• reasons for the decision if the person fails one of the four homelessness tests3

-• that the person has a right to request a review if the decision is reviewable
+• right to request a review if the decision is reviewable4

-• that the Housing Executive can continue to provide temporary accommodation if the person requests a review and during any county court appeal
+• Housing Executive can continue to provide temporary accommodation while a homelessness decision is challenged

 A decision letter without this information is defective.
 An adviser could argue that the Housing Executive remains subject to its duty to make enquiries and accommodate pending enquiries until they issue a proper decision notice.